Sustainability

 Waterworks LEED Certification

-Waterworks is continuing the remodel of its Brookfield Operations Center to include offices for the support center.
+Waterworks is continuing the remodeling of its Brookfield Operations Center to include offices for the support center.
 The project has a LEED consultant to assess the level of LEED Certification that the Brookfield Operations Center can achieve as it undergoes a renovation.
-Additionally, Waterworks will be re-using and repurposing a material amount of existing furniture and re-upholstering chairs as part of the remodel.

 Architectural & Design Legacy

-Since 2011, RH has opened 32 new Galleries.
-As part of our development of new Galleries, RH has updated and renovated a number of historic buildings, including among others our Gallery locations in Boston, Chicago, Greenwich, San Francisco, New York, England and New Jersey (under development).
+As of January 31, 2026, RH and Waterworks have a total of 89 retail locations.
+Our retail locations comprise RH Galleries, an RH Interior Design Office and Waterworks Showrooms.
+We have integrated the RH hospitality experience in 25 of our Design Galleries and in our one guesthouse.
+As part of our development of new Galleries, RH has updated and renovated a number of historic buildings, including among others our Gallery locations in Boston, Chicago, Greenwich, San Francisco, New York, England and Montecito.
 These projects enable RH to preserve important architectural contributions and have the additional benefit of reusing and repurposing substantial amounts of legacy building materials that are preserved in these Gallery redesigns.
 In contrast to new construction, these redesigned historical buildings rely on substantial amounts of the original building materials where possible.
 In many instances, we have been able to preserve substantial elements of the original building and super structure, as well as important design elements of the historic features of these locations.
 By preserving a significant portion of the original building, we are able to conserve the amount of new building materials that are used in these projects.

 RH has great respect for architectural design and history and has reestablished the relevance of several historic and landmark buildings, giving them renewed purpose and bringing them to modern use.
 It is often the case that developing a new building from the ground up is more economical than restoring and renovating a historic building.
 When we choose to renovate historic landmark buildings, we approach the project as an investment in our brand elevation and real estate transformation strategy, as well as an investment in a long-term sustainable approach to Gallery development.
 Many of these landmark buildings are in a state of disrepair at the time we take possession of them and through our careful restoration we redevelop them into Galleries that reinforce our luxury brand aesthetic and highly differentiated, elevated customer experience.